google-site-verification=CL-zYcX4_lQvFU3acKJA6fV9t1ETx-Ho9TJMhCjR-kk

 πŸ”‹ How long does a power station last?

-Modern LiFePOβ‚„ (LFP) stations last 3,000-10,000 charge cycles.
-That's 8-15 years of daily use.
+Modern LiFePOβ‚„ stations last 3,000–6,000+ charge cycles.
+At daily use that's 8–16 years.
 The battery will still have 80% of its original capacity at that point β€” not dead, just slightly smaller.

 πŸ’° Are they worth the money?

 For most people, yes β€” especially if you need backup for medical devices, work from home, or van life.
-A $1,000 station can replace a $600 gas generator + $200 in fuel + $50/year maintenance + the risk of CO poisoning.
+A $1,000 station can replace a $600 gas generator + $200 in fuel + $50/year maintenance + the risk of CO poisoning indoors.

 ⚑ Can it run my refrigerator?